madprops/blog/docs/phonerule.md

 This is a way of thinking that I've been using to approach the design of software features.

-It's very simple, name things in a way that can be used in phone help calls.
+It's very simple, name things in a way that can be used in phone calls.

 Imagine a not very techie person, or a person who is not very interested in the subject, calls you.